Multi-period Time Series Modeling with Sparsity via Bayesian Variational Inference

-Driven by the recent success of deep learning \cite{nature}, several different Deep Learning approaches can be found in the literature for performing time series predictions.
+Driven by the recent success of deep learning \cite{nature}, several different deep learning approaches can be found in the literature for performing time series predictions.
 For example, deep belief networks are used in the work of \cite{rbm} along with restricted Boltzman machine (RBM). \cite{comp} also compares the performance of Deep Belief Networks with that of Stacked Denoising Autoencoders.
 This last type of network is also employed by \cite{sae} to predict the temperature of an indoor environment.
-Another application of Time-Series forecasting can be found in \cite{lv}, which uses Stacked Autoencoders (SAE) to predict the flow of traffic from a big data dataset.
-However, as compared in \cite{thesis}, deep learning models such as RBM and SAE perform worse than LSTM because they cannot capture long-term dependencies across data points, and fixed size window size is another factor for suboptimal performance.
+Another method for time series forecasting can be found in \cite{lv}, which uses Stacked Autoencoders (SAE) to predict the flow of traffic from a big data dataset.
+However, as compared in \cite{thesis}, deep learning models such as RBM and SAE perform worse than LSTM because they cannot capture long-term dependencies across data points, and fixed-size input window also leads to sub-optimal performance.

-LSTM \cite{lstm} is another learning structure often used recently in time series prediction. \cite{first} first used LSTM to predict chaotic time series.
+LSTM and GRU \cite{lstm} is another learning structure often used in time series prediction. \cite{first} first used LSTM to predict chaotic time series.
 In \cite{gmm}, an LSTM sequence-to-sequence model was used to predict next values.
-A survey \cite{fmb} reviews many applications of LSTM and other RNN architectures to short-term load forecasting problem.
-However, the sequence-to-sequence RNN models \cite{gmm}, aiming at predicting a sequence of future values on the basis of a sequence of past values, can not handle very long sequences and model periods in time series \cite{ernn}.
+A survey \cite{fmb} reviews many applications of LSTM to short-term load forecasting problem.
+However, the sequence-to-sequence RNN models \cite{gmm} can not handle very long sequences or model periods very well in time series prediction \cite{ernn}.